opulencephp/docs/views.md

 > **Note:** When extending a template, the child template inherits all of the parent's parts, tags, and variable values.
 If A extends B, which extends C, tags/parts/variables from part B will overwrite any identically-named tags/parts/variables from part C.

 <h4 id="parts">Parts</h4>
 Another common case is a master template that is leaving a child template to fill in some information.
 For example, let's say our master has a sidebar, and we want to define the sidebar's contents in the child template.
-Use the `{% show(NAME_OF_PART) %}` statement:
+Use the `{% show("NAME_OF_PART") %}` statement:

 ##### Master.html
 ```